WebReflection/nonchalance/README.md

 The reason I didn't go for a named export in pretty much any of this module, or this module dependencies, is that everyone is *free* to decide how to name the ability to create a scoped registry, among the way to name imports from its submodule within this code.

-As example, `custom-function` module is imported as `custom` callback, as it's very semantic for this module purpose, while `proxied-html-constructors` is imported as `create`, which is still very semantic for this module goal but it could be confusing to some other project when `Object.create` or `createSignal`, as example, is meant instead.
+As an example, `custom-function` module is imported as `custom` callback, as it's very semantic for this module purpose, while `proxied-html-constructors` is imported as `create`, which is still very semantic for this module goal but it could be confusing to some other project when `Object.create` or `createSignal`, as example, is meant instead.

-That is: this module exports a single callback used to create a *registry* that can be used to extend any *HTML* element, so that having the freedom to name such registry felt like a good use case, and an improved DX, to offer.
+Said another way: this module exports a single callback used to create a *registry* that can be used to extend any *HTML* element, so that having the freedom to name such registry felt like a good use case, and an improved DX, to offer.

-Yes, you can alias named imports with ease in *JS*, but why even bothering when the export is meant to be just one and implicitly cover all your possible naming conventions around your code? 😉
+Yes, you can alias named imports with ease in *JS*, but why even bother when the export is meant to be just one and implicitly cover all your possible naming conventions around your code? 😉

   </div>
 </details>